 Historian, archaeologist and Professor of Cornish Studies at the University of Exeter, he was born on 26 April 1928 into a Camborne Methodist family long associated with mining.
-He was the fifth generation to be named after Charles Wesley.
+He was the fifth generation of his family to be named after Charles Wesley.

 Educated at Upcott House School, Okehampton, and Winchester College, in 1945 he joined the Royal Artillery Ordnance Corps.
 His service in Egypt inspired an interest in archaeology.
 On demobilisation in 1948 he studied jurisprudence at Corpus Christi College, Oxford and then archaeology at the Instituted of Archaeology, London University.
 He became widely known for his field-work on archaeological sites, especially those connected with Celtic and Roman history.
 After a part-time post with the Workers Educational Association in Cornwall, 1954 to 1958, he was appointed Lecturer in Archaeology at the University of Edinburgh, 1958 to 1967, with a Leverhulme Fellowship (1965-67), and then Professor of Archaeology at the University of Leicester 1967 to 1971.
 In 1972 he became the Director of the Institute of Cornish Studies at the University of Exeter, where he founded and edited the academic periodical Cornish Studies.